An explicit bound for the log-canonical degree of curves on open surfaces: Proof of Theorem

 and we might find a suitable upper bound for the sums in the right hand of the above inequality and finally replace it with the aid of Proposition \ref{proposition:adjunction}.
-But from the third equality in \eqref{equation:dalpha}, $D_\alpha$ is not in general nef on $E$ and analogous considerations hold for $c_1(\mathcal{E}_\alpha)$ and $f^{-1}(E)$.
-Moreover, it is not clear how to, if possible at all, bound the summands in the right hand of \eqref{equation:proofattempt} by the summands in the right hand of the equality in Proposition \ref{proposition:adjunction}.
-In order to avoid the first problem, we could add the term $\frac{f^* \overline{N}_\alpha^2}{4}$ in the left hand of \eqref{equation:proofattempt}, where $\overline{N}_\alpha$ stands for the negative part of the absolute Zariski decomposition of $D_\alpha$, and consequently subtract \footnote{Recall that $\overline{N}^2_\alpha<0$ .} a corresponding quantity in the summands in the right-hand side.
+But from the third equality in \eqref{equation:dalpha}, $D_\alpha$ is not in general nef on $E$ and analogous considerations hold for $c_1(\mathcal{E}_\alpha)$ and $\mathrm{Supp}\ f^{*}(E)$.
+Moreover, it is not clear how to, if possible at all, bound the summands on the right hand side of \eqref{equation:proofattempt} by the summands on the right hand side of the equality in Proposition \ref{proposition:adjunction}.
+In order to avoid the first problem, we could add the term $\frac{f^* \overline{N}_\alpha^2}{4}$ on the left hand side of \eqref{equation:proofattempt}, where $\overline{N}_\alpha$ stands for the negative part of the absolute Zariski decomposition of $D_\alpha$, and consequently subtract \footnote{Recall that $\overline{N}^2_\alpha<0$ .} a corresponding quantity to the summands on the right-hand side of the equality.
 But it turns out that the denominator $4$ is too big to obtain the desired bound.
-In order to get rid of this denominator for as many terms as possible, following Miyaoka, we first perform a nef reduction of $\mathcal{E}_\alpha$ contracting a part of the negative locus and finally apply Theorem \ref{theorem:bmy} to the reduced bundle.
+In order to get rid of this denominator for as many terms as possible, following Miyaoka, we first perform a nef reduction of $\mathcal{E}_\alpha$ contracting a part of the negative locus and finally apply Theorem \ref{theorem:bmy} to the resulting bundle.